Bookmark saved

 Something wrong.

 His mind drifted back to the wreck they'd just left.
 The stuffed bear with its button eyes.
 The terminal with its logs of a ship's final moments.
-The feeling that had been gnawing at him ever since—the sense that something fundamental had shifted when he wasn't looking.
+The gnawing sense that something fundamental had shifted when he wasn't looking.

-And for reasons he couldn't explain, Marcus felt a cold certainty settle in his chest like a stone dropped into still water: whatever they were heading toward, none of them were ready for it.
+And for reasons he couldn't explain, a cold certainty settled into his chest: whatever they were heading toward, none of them were ready for it.

 None of them could be.